yearn/yearn-vaults-v3/TECH_SPEC.md

 - Debt Allocator: a smart contract that optimizes between multiple strategies based on the optimal return. (see [DebAllocators](https://github.com/yearn/vault-periphery/tree/master/contracts/debtAllocators))
 - Safety Staking Module: a smart contract that allows players to sponsor specific strategies (so that they are added to the vault) by staking their YFI, making money if they do well and losing money if they don't.
 - Deposit Hook: Will dynamically adjust the deposit limit based on the depositor and arbitrary conditions, and can react after deposits.
+- Transfer Hook: Observes post-transfer state and can accept or reject vault share transfers.
 - ...
 ```
 ## Deployment